devaos/grunt-port-pick/README.md

     },
   },

-  // Sample grunt-connect target to emulate two parallelly running web
+  // Sample grunt-connect target to emulate two concurrently running web
   // servers where the ports are dynamically set.
   connect: {
     test1: {